 Study ID Janssen 2011 Kuwano 2013 Yano 2013 McBride 2013 Mroczek 2012 Paller 2014 Pohl 2012 Taylor 2013a (This is a further analysis of data collected by three studies reviewed in the Independent Review) (This is a further analysis of data collected by Kuwano 2013) author, but assumed to mean 0.4 km to 55 km] What percentage of individuals or clusters refused to participate? [selection bias] was 37%.
 There is potential provided, but assumed to be the same as Yano 2013, which was based on the same study sample.
 There is potential for sample selection bias due to low response rate.
 45% responded (n = ~145, calculated).
-High potential for not reported, nor the response rates.
+High potential for The sample sizes of the exposed and control groups were not reported, nor the response rates.
 Insufficient detail about the recruitment process and response rate to evaluate selection bias.
-Response rates in 2010 survey were poor, and response/selection bias may have been more likely in 2012 survey than in 2010 survey because chosen using a two-stage sampling technique.
+Response rates in 2010 survey were poor, and response/selection bias may have been more likely in 2012 survey than in 2010 survey because blinding to purpose of the later study likely less effective. chosen using a two-stage sampling technique.
 No information provided about whether participants were blinded to the purpose of the study.
-Unable to determine response rate as size of initial sampling frame not reported and number of refusals 4,876 residences, with 412 returned (8.5% response rate) of which only 396 (8.1%) were included due to incomplete data.
-High potential for selection bias due to low response rate, which also 100 to 200 questionnaires were distributed to households near each of 13 wind farms.
+Unable to determine response rate as size of initial sampling frame not reported and number of refusals rate, which also 100 to 200 questionnaires were distributed to households near each of 13 wind farms.
 Average response rate = 25% (range 11% to 39%).
 High potential for selection bias due to low response rate.
 Sampling area determined by distance from wind turbines.
 Incentive to participate was 15 EUR or entry in a lottery.
 89% of those who received a questionnaire did not complete and return it.
 The low response rate suggests likely selection bias.
 Attempt to gauge likely degree of participation bias by asking how they feel about wind power has little validity.
 Sampling area determined by distance from wind turbines.

-Study ID Janssen 2011 Kuwano 2013 Yano 2013 McBride 2013 Mroczek 2012 Paller 2014 Pohl 2012 Taylor 2013a (This is a further analysis of data collected by three studies reviewed in the Independent Review) (This is a further analysis of data collected by Kuwano 2013) - possible selection bias).
+Study ID Janssen 2011 Kuwano 2013 Yano 2013 McBride 2013 Mroczek 2012 Paller 2014 Pohl 2012 Taylor 2013a (This is a further analysis of data collected by three studies reviewed in the Independent Review) (This is a further analysis of data collected by Kuwano 2013) Non-validated 0.40000000 Concerl boolth and possible selection bias).
 Lack of data on non-responders could also contribute to selection bias.
-Are outcomes measured in a standard, valid and reliable way? [outcome misclassification] Non-validated measures of annoyance used.
-Outcomes self-reported.
+Querell entry law Decitive and Are outcomes measured in a standard, valid and reliable way? [outcome misclassification] measures of annoyance used. self-reported, and no information has been provided about validation of measurements.
 Use of ICBEN five-point verbal scale to rate annoyance due to wind turbine noise (unclear if this is a validated tool).
 Outcomes are self-reported.
 General health and overall quality of life were measured using the WHOQOL-BREF (26-item version) measured physical (seven items), psychological (six items), and social (three items) HRQOL, an additional eight item domain measuring environmental QOL and two 'generic 'items asking about general health'.
-There is a high probability of exposure misclassification (exposure time not well-defined), and outcome Use of SF-36 and VAS as tools for quality of life was well described.
+There is a high probability of exposure misclassification (exposure time not well-defined), and Use of SF-36 and VAS as tools for quality of life was well described.
 Outcomes self-reported.
 Health outcomes were measured using a number of scales and surveys, however it is unclear whether these are validated instruments.
 Overall, only low misclassification of outcomes is expected due to the methods and scales.
 Outcomes self-reported.